aaronkh/artemis/README.md

 During quarantine we can have fun with friends and practice coding at the same time!
 Without the ability to go out to competitions we now get to have a way of hunkering down at home and having fun coding with other people.
 With spectators and voting, this is a great way to connect with others and have fun with friends.

 ## What we learned
-1. Wait... web sockets are just socks for the web?
+1. Wait... web sockets are not just socks for the web?
 2. React isn’t just javascript
 3. Bootstrap can help!
 4. Friendship and Teamwork ;D